Grapes

 Merlot, renowned for its plush texture and luscious fruit-forward profile, is one of the world's most beloved red wine grape varieties.
 Hailing from the Bordeaux region of France, its name is believed to be a diminutive of the French word ‘merle’, meaning blackbird, possibly alluding to the grape’s dark blue hue or the bird’s fondness for the fruit.

 The grape is distinguished by its large, loose clusters of round, plump berries.
 Its skin, thin yet vibrant, paints wines in hues ranging from ruby to deep garnet.
-On the palate, Merlot often presents sumptuous notes of plum, cherry, and black tea, often underlined with hints of chocolate or bay leaf.
+On the palate, Merlot wines often presents sumptuous notes of plum, cherry, and black tea, often underlined with hints of chocolate or bay leaf.
 Its approachable, velvety tannins, paired with a moderate acidity, make Merlot wines incredibly versatile and widely appreciated.
+If you want to learn more about how to describe Merlot wine, check our In-depth profile.

 Merlot plays a dual role in the wine world.
 It's a superstar in its own right, producing single-varietal wines that are celebrated for their depth and complexity.
 At the same time, it's an invaluable blending partner.
 Merlot and Cabernet Sauvignon take center stage in Bordeaux-style blends, as the Merlot adds softness and roundness to the wine's structure.